-If you believe that you were wrongfully convicted, treated unjustly or that your sentencing was overly harsh, you may be right – and you need to speak with Massachusetts Criminal Appeals Defense Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to send an email.
-There are strict time limits on Criminal Appeals – the sooner you call, the sooner she can start working on your behalf.
+If you believe that you were wrongfully convicted, treated unjustly or that your sentencing was overly harsh, you may be right, and you need to speak with Massachusetts Criminal Appeals Defense Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to send an email.
+There are strict time limits on criminal appeals.
+The sooner you call, the sooner Attorney McCarthy can start working on your behalf.

 A conviction is not the last word of the criminal law process.
-Criminal appeals lawyers fight to overturn verdicts for those who have been wrongfully arrested, wrongfully convicted, those whose constitutional rights have been violated, and whose freedom has been wrongfully denied.
+Criminal appeals lawyers fight to overturn verdicts for those who have been wrongfully arrested or convicted, those whose constitutional rights have been violated, and those whose freedom has been wrongfully denied.
 Criminal appeals are used to challenge convictions and sentences.

-If you or someone you love has been convicted of a crime and you wish to appeal that conviction, call Massachusetts Criminal Appeals Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to send an email to arrange a consultation about a criminal appeal.
-She will explain to you how the appeals process works, explore the different choices to make, and help decide what to do next.
+If you or someone you love has been convicted of a crime and you wish to appeal that conviction, call Massachusetts Criminal Appeals Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to arrange a consultation about a criminal appeal.
+She will explain the appeals process and your options and help you decide what to do next.

 Criminal appeals are used when police procedures or courtroom processes are not followed and poor decisions are made by the people who are responsible for protecting the rights of all citizens.
 The criminal appeal process is a right guaranteed by the Constitution of the United States and the State of Massachusetts.

-Kathleen McCarthy has won many new trials for wrongfully convicted clients, she has had convictions vacated and had sentences reduced for clients.
-She helps clients get the justice they deserve.
+Kathleen McCarthy has won many new trials for wrongfully convicted clients.
+She has had convictions vacated and sentences reduced for clients.
+Attorney McCarthy helps clients get the justice they deserve.
 She represents clients in all Criminal Appeals and Post Conviction Proceedings.Procedure For Appealing A Conviction

 The Massachusetts Rules of Appellate Procedure (3) and (4) outline the procedures that must be followed to properly appeal a criminal conviction.
 In a criminal case a notice of appeal must be filed in the appropriate clerk’s office within thirty days after the finding of guilty or other judgment that the defendant wants to appeal.
 The notice of appeal may also be filed within thirty days of the imposition of the sentence.
 See Massachusetts Rules of Appellate Procedure Rule 4 (b).